claudioc/jingo/README.md

 ####application.loggingMode

   Specifies how verbose the http logging should be.
 Accepts numeric values: `0` for no logging at all, `1` for the a combined log and `2` for a coincise, coloured log (good for development).
 Default is `1`.

+####application.pedanticMarkdown

+  Boolean, defaults to `true` (was `false` in jingo < 1.1.0)

+  The markdown module we use (Marked) tries to overcome some "obscure" problems with the original Perl markdown parser by default.
+These produces some problems when rendering HTML embedded in a markdown document (see also the [https://github.com/claudioc/jingo/issues/48](issue 48).
+By default we now want to use the original parser and not the modified one (pedantic: true).

+  With this option you can revert this decision if for some reason your documents are not rendered how you like.

 ####authentication.google.enabled